-Primary Element: Wind and Ether
+Primary Element: Earth and Air

 Qualities: Cold, Dry, Rough, Moving, Irregular, Sharp, Subtle and Changeable

 The science of Ayurveda defines a human body as a harmonious combination of three doshas or life forces – Vata, Pitta, and Kapha.
-Vata amongst the three is the most vital dosha that govern the human body functions without whose involvement, pitta and kapha lose their meaning in regulating the body functions.
+Vata amongst the three is the most vital dosha that governs the human body functions without whose involvement, pitta and kapha lose their meaning in regulating the body functions.

 With a combination of measures using lifestyle and dietary changes, we at a leading ayurvedic centre in Nagpur provide the most convincing and effective vata dosha treatment in Nagpur.
 The spcilists, ayurvedic doctors, and the therapists in the centre are well-qualified and skilled in their respective fields to ensure complete satisfaction to all those who rely on us for complete well-being.